 R7. turn and fs into each st, sl st around the same posts as foundation chain after each fs, fasten off and weave in ends

 Follow instructions R1. – R3. as for the left wing.

 R4.
 Join Yarn B to st left of last round join, *sc x2, inc* repeat between * 4 times, sc, inc, sc x4, sl st to join (23)

 Work R5. – R7. same as left wing.

 To tell the left and right wings apart, the dc stitches of R3. will be by the top edge of the feathers.
 Attach the wings using the tail ends you have left long after R5.
 Position the wings pointing the feathers slightly downwards to the back of the body.
 Whip stitch around the rounded section of the wing, lightly stuff the centre of the wing and finish attaching across under the feathers.

-You have completed our Free Owl crochet pattern
+You have completed my Free Owl crochet pattern

 © Copyright L.Ryan, Hooked On Patterns.com